shubhamgarg2006/ExcelTransactionDataReader/README.md

 |10/10/25| Div| Cash| 14.5|0|0|
 |10/25/25| Other| Cash| -32|0|0|

-Int is Short for Interest
+Int is Short for Interest.

 Div is Short for Dividend

-Buy shoudl have a negative sign for amount
+Buy should have a negative sign for amount

 ### Flaws of this system:
 These are things I plan to fix at one point!